 The purposes and objectives of the Charity are to:

 - Provide toys and books to area children ages newborn through 8th grade

 - Seek charitable contributions of money, toys, books and other needed items

 - Not interfere with any governmental or community agencies already assisting area children

-Our service area includes the City of Charlottesville and the Counties of Albemarle, Buckingham, Fluvanna, Greene, Nelson, and Orange.
+Our service area includes the City of Charlottesville and the Counties of Albemarle, Buckingham, Fluvanna, Greene, and Nelson.

 Why should I support Toy Lift and what makes Toy Lift Charities different?
 Toy Lift is entirely volunteer run.
 There is not one paid employee as part of Toy Lift Charities.
 We start with a volunteer board of seven people that work all year.
 We add another 10 volunteers who serve as coordinators from August through Toy Lift.
 Then we add hundreds of volunteers from the community during the event itself.

 All our toys stay local.
 The families we serve come from Albemarle, Buckingham, Charlottesville, Fluvanna, Greene, and Nelson.
 The toys we collect from the Toy Lift event go directly back to those families.
 None of our toys are sent to Richmond, Lynchburg or other locations.

 Our selection criterion allows us to identify families that might otherwise be missed.
 We do not use the financial documentation that other organizations do.
 Instead we require all our families to be sponsored by a school.
 We rely on the recommendation of a school counselor or social worker that a family is in need of support.
 This allows us to identify those families that may not already be part of “the system,” but may be experiencing circumstances that make this year particularly difficult.